-- 1) Increase diverse access and participation in all public workforce systems through targeted inclusivity initiatives. and - 2) Operationalize the LWP equity lens on 100% of LWP investments and initiatives.
+- 1) Increase diverse access and participation in all public workforce systems through targeted inclusivity initiatives and - 2) Operationalize and influence the utilization of the equity lens on 100% of LWP investments.

 WTDB Imperatives 2 and 4:

 "Clear understanding of and improved use and impact of the workforce system" and "Strategic and close alignment between education, economic development, and workforce development, including public and private partners" align with LWP goals to "Increase awareness and use of the workforce system" and "Create strategic alignment and innovative collaboration among public & private partners and business."